Logo Muuuh Nature and Wildlife Documentaries

 Aperture Adjustments

 Especially when taking photos of birds, a fast focusing camera/lens combo and good light conditions are critical.
 Whenever possible we work with an aperture of f/11.
 Acquiring fast focus depends heavily on the available light.
-If necessary due to low light or distracting background, we open aperture being aware that it will reduce the depth of field increasing the risk of blurred shots.
+If necessary due to low light or distracting background, we open aperture being aware that it will reduce the depth of field increasing the risk of shots out of focus.

 It’s important to be aware of the relationship between aperture and depth of field (DoF):